Coronavirus digest: Biden to offer Americans free tests and masks | DW | 13.01.2022

 The administration again pledged 500 million rapid tests, something the White House previously committed to.

-Biden said that the high-quality masks would be available for everyone, though one-third of Americans reportedly do not wear a mask currently.
+Biden said high-quality masks would be available for everyone, though one-third of Americans reportedly do not currently wear a mask in public.

 Public health officials warned his strategy to end the pandemic hinged too much on vaccines with a concerted political push against them and only 62% of Americans vaccinated.